lvabarajithan/RxRockPaperScissor/README.md

 a.
 Lifecycle - Viewmodel only
 b.
 Room persistent storage library
 3. Android RecyclerView, CardView and ConstraintLayout (androidx version)
-4. RxJava2
+4. RxJava2 and RxAndroid (Reactive Extentions)
-4. Butterknife
+4. Butterknife (Field and method binding for Android views)
-5. Stetho
+5. Stetho (A debug bridge for Android applications)

 ### How to run?